The Best Sacrament Meeting Ever

 "Wow," I said.
 Then I hastened to add, "I mean, of course I knew that."

-After that I had privilege of helping administer the sacrament to my de facto enemies.
-It could have gone either way for them - it could have been a really uncomfortable experience to accept this sacred ordinance from someone they believe to be a creepy stalker, or it could have been a cathartic experience to mutually humble ourselves and put aside the considerable tension between us for a few moments.
+After that I had the privilege of helping administer the sacrament to my de facto enemies.
+It could have gone either way for them - it could have been a really uncomfortable experience to accept this sacred ordinance from someone they believe to be an evil stalker, or it could have been a cathartic experience to mutually humble ourselves and put aside the considerable tension between us for a few moments.
 I know it was the latter for me.
 I'm so grateful that I was able to do this one nice thing for them after they forbade me from doing almost anything nice for them.
-C used to like it when I did nice things for her.
+Calise used to like it when I did nice things for her.
 When I left her a bag of Tootsie rolls, she announced to the world that she "couldn't be happier".
-And then the hemorrhoid in a police uniform cited those same Tootsie rolls as a reason why I'm a stalker.
+And then the hemorrhoid in a police uniform cited those Tootsie rolls as a reason why I'm an evil stalker.
 But I'm getting off-topic.

-I almost responded out loud before I remembered that the police warned me in no uncertain terms not to talk to her.
+I almost said "You're welcome" before I remembered that the hemorrhoid in a police uniform had warned me in no uncertain terms not to talk to her.
 So I just nodded.